 Anal sex is a common sexual practice across genders and sexualities.
-Cleaning up before and after anal sex can help all parties feel more comfortable and less inhibited.
-It may also prevent the spread of infection.
+Showering before anal sex, alongside other cleaning tips, can help all parties feel more comfortable and may help prevent the spread of infection.

 Anal sex is a sexual practice that involves inserting the penis, fingers, or another object, such as a vibrator, into the anus for sexual pleasure.

 Although anal sex is a relatively common sexual activity, it is important that people are aware of the best practices for anal sex and how to reduce the risk of infection.

 However, the best way to prevent infection is to use a condom.

 This article discusses how to clean the anus before and after sex and how to prevent infection.

 Some people may choose to clean their anus in the shower immediately before anal sex.
 They may also consider wiping the rectum with wet wipes to ensure there is no stray fecal matter.